moniafavaro/volunteer/README.md

 # Inspiration

-At the end of the course we all started to talk about finding a job, then I realized that I would like to do a volunteer job and will be very nice to go to a website with only volunteering jobs.
+At the end of the course we all started to talk about finding a job, then I realised that I would like to do a volunteer job and it would be very nice to go to a website with only volunteering jobs.

 The design was "inspired" by `indeed`.